Justin Whitt, MD, FAAFP

 Christian Shue, DO, FAAFP

-I am from St. Joseph, Missouri.
-I received my undergraduate degree in medical technology from the University of Central Missouri and my degree in osteopathic medicine from Kansas City University of Medicine and Bio Sciences.
-I am a graduate of the IU Health Ball Memorial Hospital Family Medicine Residency Program.
-After residency, I spent time working in the Health Center at Ball State University and then two years as a hospitalist at IU Health Ball Memorial Hospital.
-I have over 20 years of military service and am currently serving as a flight surgeon in the Indiana Air National Guard.
+I am originally from St. Joseph, Missouri and received my undergraduate degree in medical technology from the University of Central Missouri.
+I received my degree in osteopathic medicine from Kansas City University in Kansas City, Missouri.
+I graduated from the IU Health Ball Memorial Hospital Family Medicine Residency Program and afterwards spent time working at the Health Center at Ball State University and as a hospitalist at IU Health Ball Memorial Hospital.
+Additionally, I have over 30 years of military service and am currently serving as a flight surgeon in the Indiana Air National Guard.
 I chose to return to the residency center as a director to have the opportunity to teach, learn and work with a great group of faculty, residents and staff.
-I enjoy sports, fishing, reading and time with my wife, Carrie, and my children, Christopher, Brad, Addison and Katie.
+My areas of interest include inpatient medicine and point of care ultrasound.
+Outside of work I enjoy travelling, sports, fishing, reading and time with my wife, Carrie, and my children, Christopher, Brad, Addison and Katie.

 Jennifer Wilson, MD